 Types of osteoporosis symptoms

 Fractures are the most dangerous consequence of osteoporosis.
 Hip, spine, and wrist fractures are most common.
 Some people with osteoporosis experience shoulder, upper arm, forearm, or rib fractures.
 Osteoporosis raises the risk for all types of fractures.
 Bones also tend to heal more slowly in those with osteoporosis.
 Once a person with osteoporosis has experienced one fracture, they have a significantly increased risk of additional fractures.

 Osteoporosis itself does not cause pain.
 However, osteoporotic fractures can cause severe chronic pain.
-Pain from osteoporosis is most common in the neck or back.
+Pain related to osteoporotic fractures is most common in the neck or back.
 Some people with osteoporosis experience sciatica – pain that shoots down the leg – due to a nerve in the back being pinched by the collapse of fractured vertebrae.

 Deformity and mobility

 In the spine, weakened vertebrae can begin to collapse, leading to loss of height, a stooped posture, and sometimes a rounded hump in the upper back known as kyphosis.
 Spine and hip fractures can lead to mobility problems that interfere with daily activities, making it harder for someone with osteoporosis to be independent.

 Some people with osteoporosis report depression, anxiety, and trouble sleeping, which are common in all chronic illnesses.